 Availability: Radial's 3D Secure Solution, based on the EMV® 3D Secure 2 standard, is now available for deployment, and all clients can integrate and test basic transaction processing flows using the latest versions of our Payments APIs.

 Radial's 3D Secure EMV® 1.0 version has been deprecated and will no longer be supported.
 All 3D Secure clients are required to upgrade to the new version.
-For information on the now-deprecated 3D Secure 1.0 solution, click here.
+For information on the now-deprecated 3D Secure 1.0 solution, see Ajax Tokenization and 3D Secure Support (Deprecated).

 Start here